 The hypothetical attack could access sensitive client data, especially on industrial projects.
 This would range from the layout of a new building, ventilation plans, and physical security.
 Access to these plans could put human lives at risk – not just expose the business to an attack.

-That’s why many architecture firms prioritize the use of secure cloud platforms, frequently updated network security, and integration of machine learning defences to their technology stacks.
+That’s why many architecture firms prioritize the use of secure cloud platforms, frequently updated network security, and integration of machine learning defenses to their technology stacks.

 Cybersecurity Guidance for Professional Service Firms

 To be sure, cyberattacks are impacting professional services firms at a disproportionate rate.